 Plastic Surgery in a Recession Really?

 It is no secret that actual cosmetic procedures have been on the decline over the past three years.
+After all, Organizations and Small Businesses around the country are struggling.
 But, was it because of a recession or something else?
 After all, this is the 21st Century and isnt plastic surgery so, well80s?
 Not according to a recent study by the American Society of Plastic Surgeons.
 In fact, interest in cosmetic surgery is way up over the past five years.

 While it is true that the growth of actual procedures have been in decline it has been because of the recession as opposed to a general poor conception of the industry.
 Based on a 2010 ASPS survey, both men and women would get some work done if money were not an issue.
 This is an important distinction because it points toward a general social acceptance of cosmetic surgery.